prajjwal1/fluence/README.md

     - adaptive     # Implements Adaptive Modules
     - models       # Models
     - optimizers   # optimizers
-    - tests        # Unit tests
 ```

 # Documentation
-Please head to this [link](prajjwal1.github.io/fluence) to learn how you can integrate fluence with your workflow
+Please head to this [link](prajjwal1.github.io/fluence) to learn how you can integrate fluence with your workflow.
+Since it's an early release, there might be bugs here and there.
+Please file an issue if you encounter one.

 ## Usage
 Right now, it consists of major adaptive computation approaches which have been tested with transformers.
+Fluence is easy to use.
 Here are some of the examples

 ### Using Adaptive Attention Span